thengc6369/thengc6369.github.io/_pages/about.md

 I have a Ph.D. in Applied Mathematics from University College London, BA and MMATH degrees in Mathematics from the University of Cambridge.
 I have been appointed for two postdoctoral positions; I studied stratospheric polar vortices (SSWs) at Universidad Complutense de Madrid (UCM), and various components of Mars' climate at National Aeronautics and Space Administration (NASA).

-My research makes use of a wide selection of numerical and analytical techniques, including <br>
+My research makes use of a wide selection of numerical and analytical techniques, including
-- stochastic calculus <br>
+- stochastic calculus
-- variational data assimilation <br>
+- variational data assimilation